All things: Conception and writing

 "all things" marked the first and only time Gillian Anderson directed and wrote an episode of The X-Files.

-Sometime during the sixth season of The X-Files, Anderson approached series creator Chris Carter and asked to write an episode that explored her own interest in "Buddhism and the power of spiritual healing"; ultimately, she wanted to write a script in which Scully pursued a "deeply personal X-File, one in which [she] is taken down a spiritual path when logic fails her".
+Sometime during the sixth season of The X-Files, Anderson approached series creator Chris Carter and asked if she could write a script for an episode that explored her own interest in "Buddhism and the power of spiritual healing"; ultimately, she wanted to write a script in which Scully pursued a "deeply personal X-File, one in which [she] is taken down a spiritual path when logic fails her".
 She wrote the basic outline of what became "all things" in one sitting, which Carter approved due to the "personal and quiet" nature of the story.
 Anderson's first draft of "all things" was 15 pages too long, and it did not feature a concluding fourth act.
 Carter and executive producer Frank Spotnitz thus began to work with Anderson to finish the episode, although Carter and Spotnitz later acknowledged that the majority of the script "was all Gillian".

 Despite her satisfaction with the final version, Anderson regrets a handful of the "necessary" script changes, most notably, the addition that Scully and Waterston's affair was intimate.
 In the original script, the two came "close to having an affair", but Scully ended the relationship when she discovered that Waterston was married.
 In the commentary for the episode, Anderson elaborated on Scully and Waterston's original backstory: after Scully and Waterston came close to having an affair, Scully left to study at Quantico to become an FBI agent.
 After she left, Waterston become depressed, and his family began to suspect the affair.
 The emotional turmoil was too much for Waterston's wife, who killed herself, which made Waterston's daughter, Maggie, resent Scully, as shown in the finished episode.
 Anderson believed that the removal of this backstory made it hard for the audience to understand Maggie's disgust with Scully.

-When Anderson first wrote the episode, she did not imply that Scully and Mulder had had sex.
-Spotnitz and the production crew, however, felt it was natural to suggest that Scully and Mulder's relationship had evolved into a romantic one.
+When Anderson first wrote the episode, she did not intend to imply that Mulder and Scully had had sex; Spotnitz and the production crew, however, felt it was natural to suggest that their relationship had evolved into a romantic one.
 The idea of heart chakra crop circles was included because Anderson wanted "whatever Mulder was involved in that took him away from me, away from Washington, to somehow tie into what it was that I was going through—the journey that I was going through".
 As such, Anderson dedicated much of her time researching both crop circles and heart chakras, but she later gave additional credit to Spotnitz, who aided her in the research process.